pldn/LDWizard-old/docs/design.md

 Assumptions for general users:

-- General users are assumed to be able to export their tabular source data to CSV prior to loading it in an LD Wizard Application.
+- Domain Experts are assumed to be able to export their tabular source data to CSV prior to loading it in an LD Wizard Application.
+See [this issue](TODO) which would allow this assumption to be dropped.

 Assumptions for developers:

 - Must have a general knowledge of JavaScript (required) and TypeScript (optional, but advised).
-- May need some knowledge of linked data (TBD).

 #### 2.4.3 Publication platform assumptions

 Assumptions for publication platforms:

-- The publication platform must be able to process RDF data in the [TriG]() serialization format.
+- The publication platform must be able to process RDF data in the [TriG](TODO) serialization format.

 ## 3. External Interface Requirements